duracelltomi/gtm4wp/readme.txt

 * Fixed: user login and user registration data layer events were swapped, thanks [danvy](https://github.com/danvy) for the fix
 * Fixed: JavaScript error in Chrome around event.target.closest calls, thanks [pinkasey](https://github.com/pinkasey) for the fix
 * Fixed: cast _ga_tracked variable as integer to make the identical operator work correctly, thanks [Irfan](https://github.com/in-codes) for the suggestion
+* Fixed: removed extra code added in 1.14 that reloads pages in Safari in WooCommerce integration.
+It broke some sites.

 = 1.16.1 =